Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

-In this section, we extend the NP oracle inequalities and the consistency proposed in \cite{scott2005neyman} to the multi-class case for problem \eqref{eq: NPMC}.
-We call them the multi-class NP oracle properties and strong consistency.
-Classifiers with these two properties satisfied are desirable.
+In this section, we extend the NP oracle inequalities proposed in \cite{scott2005neyman} to the multi-class case for problem \eqref{eq: NPMC}.
+We call them the multi-class NP oracle properties.
+Algorithms satisfying these two properties satisfied are desirable.
 For any classifier $\phi$, we denote $R_k(\phi) = \tp_{X|Y=k}(\phi(X) \neq k)$.